More Lessons for Geometry

 Right triangles have ratios that are used to represent their base angles.
 Cosine ratios, along with sine and tangent ratios, are ratios of two different sides of a right triangle.Cosine ratios are specifically the ratio of the side adjacent to the represented base angle over the hypotenuse.
 In order to find the measure of the angle, we must understand inverse trigonometric functions.

-Apply the Sine and Cosine Ratios
+How to apply the Sine and Cosine Ratios?

 Trigonometric Ratios: Tangent